arctarus44/canopsis/sources/python/schema/doc/ed__edition.rst

 Move
 ----

-Function to remove a field in the transformation patch
+Function to move a field in the transformation patch

 Parameters :
  - path_transfo : path to the transformation document